 Auckland Cooking Schools

 If you’re pursuing a job as chef or cook in Auckland or elsewhere in New Zealand be aware of the New Zealand Qualifications Authority (NZQA).
-This government entity regulates the educational assessments for particular trade industries, including that of cooks and chefs.
-Larger cooking schools will likely run their programs according to the NZQA standards.
+This government entity regulates the educational requirements for particular trade industries, including culinary arts.
+Larger cooking schools run their programs according to the NZQA standards, so that graduates are equipped with high level skill sets, and a government-backed resume endorsement.

 Popular Auckland Cookery Schools